 On the subject of loosemeats, people from Arizona don’t know squat.
-Myles Kass, proprietor of Bob’s Drive-Inn, a Le Mars, Iowa, restaurant started by his father in 1949, tells about some Phoenicians who came through town a while ago to visit The Blue Bunny Ice Cream Factory and asked him for hamburgers.
+Myles Kass, proprietor of Bob’s Drive-Inn, a Le Mars, Iowa, restaurant started by his father in 1949, likes to tell about a group of Phoenicians who came through town several years ago to visit The Blue Bunny Ice Cream Factory and asked him for hamburgers.
 He was irate.
 “Can you imagine?
 I tried to convince them that if you come to this part of Iowa, you don’t want a hamburger; you want loosemeats.
 I honestly believe there isn’t anyone in town who hand-patties a burger any more.”

 In case you are from Arizona or any one of the other 48 states where loosemeats is unheard of, know this: a loosemeats is a sandwich of ground beef that is cooked loose – unpattied – and served sauceless.
 Compared to a hamburger it has a higgledy-piggledy character, but there is nothing scattered about its satisfying taste.
 It is customarily dressed with pickle, mustard, and a slice of cheese; and like grits, it is a food spoken of with singular/plural ambivalence.
 Usually one sandwich is a loosemeats; a batch in the kitchen or a bowlful without the bun are loosemeats.

 You will not find loosemeats on the menu that hangs above Bob’s order window.
-That is because it is listed by one of its several aliases, a tavern.
+That is because it is listed as a "tavern," one of its several aliases in northwest Iowa.
 At many restaurants that serve it, loosemeats is called something else: tavern, Big T, Charlie Boy, or Tastee.
 When Roseanne Arnold opened her Big Food Diner over in Eldon out Ottumwa way, journalists unfamiliar with Iowa cuisine made a fuss over the fact that her menu did list loosemeats, a name that to outsiders sounds vaguely taboo.
 According to Marcia Poole, food writer at the Sioux City Journal, folks in Siouxland were righteously angry about Roseanne calling it that.
 “The other side of Des Moines, it should be called a Maid-Rite,” Marcia told us, referring to the eponymous name for the similar sandwich and the Maid Rite Restaurants that serve it, mostly between Des Moines and Dubuque.
 “Loosemeats are ours alone.”

 Root beer is house-made; and fruit shakes are made from real summer fruit.